fj0lverkr/todoapp/README.md

 For authentication to work, check /lib/model/secret_template.dart for instructions.

+In the future we will improve authentication:
+- Use Google Auth
+- Have a shared list of items as well as private ones
+- provide user registration and login options

 As of writing this, only the following platforms are supported by Firebase:
 - Android
 - iOS